aleynakutuk6/credium-challenge/README.md

 ## <a name="GettingStarted"></a>Getting Started

-First download all the weights from the link: [model checkpoint](#model-checkpoints).
-Place the weight files into 'checkpoints/' folder.
+First download all the weights from the link: [model checkpoint](#segment-anything-model-checkpoints).
+Place the weight files into `checkpoints/` folder.

-- To start your evaluation from pdf file, use '--pdfs <path/to/pdf_files>'.
+- To start your evaluation from pdf file, use `--pdfs <path/to/pdf_files>`.

-- To evaluate directly from page images extracted from pdfs, use '--pngs <path/to/png_files>'.
-Each page image should be named as '<record_id>_<page_cnt>.png'.
+- To evaluate directly from page images extracted from pdfs, use `--pngs <path/to/png_files>`.
+Each page image should be named as `<record_id>_<page_cnt>.png`.

-- To run OCR model on pngs or pdfs, use '--ocr-model <easyocr or paddleocr>'.
-If you have already extracted OCR text files, then do not specify this option but set '--ocr-path <path/to/txt_files>'.
-Each txt file should be named as '<record_id>.txt'.
+- To run OCR model on pngs or pdfs, use `--ocr-model <easyocr or paddleocr>`.
+If you have already extracted OCR text files, then do not specify this option but set `--ocr-path <path/to/txt_files>`.
+Each txt file should be named as `<record_id>.txt`.

-- To save the pages from pdfs, the cleaned OCR texts, and the extracted segmentation maps, you may set a saving directory with '--save-dir <path/to/save_dir>'.
+- To save the pages from pdfs, the cleaned OCR texts, and the extracted segmentation maps, you may set a saving directory with `--save-dir <path/to/save_dir>`.

 Here is an example usage of my pipeline: